“One day you will look back and see that all along you were blooming.”

-I had completely forgotten about all of this until last week when I was visiting my parents.
+I had completely forgotten about all of this until recently when I was visiting my parents house.
 My mom had me clean out a few old boxes stored in the attic.
 In one of these boxes I found the original “Advice for a Younger Generation” assignment dated April 22nd, 1996.

 I read through it and was admittedly blown away — there’s lots of solid wisdom within.
 Even though my dad’s advice is generally relevant to a person of any age, my 41-year-old self can relate to it in a way my 14-year-old self didn’t quite grasp at the time.
 In fact, the first thought that went through my head was, “Wow, my dad was right!”

 Here are my dad’s original 18 pieces of advice for a younger generation, transcribed and copyedited with his permission, along with a couple new (and significant) additions — bringing the list to 20 in total.
 He basically sent me numbers 19 and 20 yesterday and told me to “update the list.”
 (Haha.
 I’m not joking.)
 And note that my dad was inspired to expand on his original list after a previous version of this article was published here on the blog a few months ago:

 1. Your 30’s, 40’s, and 50’s won’t feel like your 30’s, 40’s, and 50’s.